razorcd/numbers-game/README.md

 See a little lower an example.

-Adding 2 machine players are also possible.
+Adding 2 AI players is also possible.
 Example:
 ```
 ADD_MACHINE
 Added AI player Machine2 to game.